ccs-1l-f23/slang-tracker/README.md

 #### In total
 - reuters + brown + words + scowl seems to catch most words that I want to remove

+### Directories
+- slp/
+    - My exploration of some NLP techniques from Speech and Language Processing (Jurafsky and Martin)
+- texts/
+    - Various resources that are useful for slp/ and main.py